Introduction: Why SEO in Canada Requires a Different Strategy

 Local SEO is designed to capture high-intent queries tied to a city or service area, such as "SEO agency in Banff" or "digital marketing in Calgary."
 The goal is to improve relevance, prominence, and trust signals so you attract qualified traffic that converts.

 A Google Business Profile (GBP) should be maintained as a living asset.
-While Google doesn't publish a single "local pack checklist," consistent business information, strong trust signals, and meaningful engagement remain foundational.
-Reference
+While Google does not publish a single definitive local pack checklist, consistent business information, strong trust signals, and meaningful engagement remain foundational.
+[Reference: Whitespark Local Ranking Factors]

 - Keep your name, address, and phone number consistent across your site and trusted listings.